aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/shapeutil/_index.md

 ```

 Converts [IGeometryPath](../../com.aspose.slides/igeometrypath) to android.graphics.Path.
-GraphicsPath can be transformed in a different ways using its convenient methods and then transformed back into the [IGeometryPath](../../com.aspose.slides/igeometrypath) to use in [GeometryShape](../../com.aspose.slides/geometryshape) via \#graphicsPathToGeometryPath(android.graphics.Path graphicsPath) method.
+GraphicsPath can be transformed in a different ways using its convenient methods and then transformed back into the [IGeometryPath](../../com.aspose.slides/igeometrypath) to use in [GeometryShape](../../com.aspose.slides/geometryshape) via \#graphicsPathToGeometryPath(android.graphics.Path graphicsPath).graphicsPathToGeometryPath(android.graphics.Path graphicsPath) method.

 **Parameters:**
 | Parameter | Type | Description |